- Black Hebrew Israelites are not the same as Black Jews or Jews of color.

 The Israelite Church of God in Jesus Christ (ICGJC)

 Maintaining the legacy and activities of the founding Israeli School, the Israelite Church of God in Jesus Christ continues to operate in Harlem, until recently under the leadership of the late Jermaine Grant, aka Chief High Priest.
 Grant was also referred to as the “Holy Spirit” and “The Comforter” as he asserted that he carried the Holy Spirit within his earthly body.
-Grant passed away on April 1, 2020 after a short illness.
-While the official cause of death is unknown, the Israelite Church of God in Jesus Christ released a statement that Grant died from COVID-19.
+Grant passed away on April 1, 2020 from COVID-19.
+ICGJC released a statement calling the death of their “Spiritual Leader, The Holy God Sent Comforter, Holy Apostle and Chief High Priest” a “tremendous loss.”

 Examples of Antisemitism: